juniorsundarCasual/TGT/vault/volume-5.chapter-363.md

 "What else can the Enduring Lotus be used for?"
 Jean continued.

 "The pad of the lotus can be squeezed to extract its oil, which can then be used to coat items with a temporary waterproof layer.
-The seeds the lotus can be squeezed for oils and can be used for cooking.
+The seeds of the lotus can be squeezed for oils and can be used for cooking.
 The seeds can also be eaten as a light snack," Kili narrated from memory.

 "What else?"
 Jean asked.
 This time, Kili revealed a sheepish smile in defeat.